LEDA-GAO/LEDA-GAO/README.md

 - 👋 Hi, I’m Leda Gao@LEDA-GAO, a physics PhD candidate in Wake Forest University.
 - 👀 I’m interested in computational physics and programming.

   My current research is about multimodes fitting for ringdown signal of gravitational waves.
+- The public Mathematica package for implementing multimode fitting: https://github.com/cookgb/KerrRingdown.git
 - 📫 How to reach me- gaol18@wfu.edu

 ## 🌱 Courses and Projects